Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 There are different storage classes available in different environments.
 The free lab environment is using Oracle Cloud Storage and has been pre-configured to work with oci-ccm (The Oracle Cloud Infrastructure Cloud Controller Manager ).

-2. Confirm the storage class available in the free lab environment.
+2. Confirm which StorageClass is available in the free lab environment.

 kubectl get storageclass